Chris-city/Attraos/README.md

 # Attraos

-the code of implicit evolution will be released after the publication of the paper.
+% the code of implicit evolution will be released after the publication of the paper.

-Attraos is based on selective SSM (S6),
+% Attraos is based on selective SSM (S6),

-Attraos-Hippo is based on the Hippo-RNN.
+% Attraos-Hippo is based on the Hippo-RNN.

+Currently being improved, it may take a few days.